Audio Compression Explained: What is an audio compressor?

-You also control how quickly the compressor kicks in to action to turn down a loud part, how quickly the full amount of compression is applied, and how quickly the compressor stops compressing the signal once the loud part has passed.
-Finally, you can turn up the level of the signal after it has been compressed.
-Having control of these settings let’s you take full control over the way the compression you apply to a signal sounds.
+You also control how quickly the compressor kicks in to action to turn down a loud part and how quickly the compressor stops compressing the signal too.
+Also, you can turn the overall level of the signal up after it has been compressed.
+Having control of these settings let’s you take full control over the way that compression is applied to a signal.

 Audio Compression Explained: Conclusion:

 So, that’s audio compression explained.
-As you can see, the function of compression is not all that complicated.
-You can apply compression to any audio signal, and have it automatically turn down the loud parts of a signal in exactly the way you want.
-This gives you a more even and consistent audio signal as the signal will now vary less in dynamic range.
+As you can see, the function of a compressor is not all that complicated.
+You can apply compression to any audio signal and have it turn down specific parts of a signal in exactly the way you want.
+This gives you the ability to alter the dynamic range of a signal to achieve multiple different results.